THE MESSAGE OF THE TWO WITNESSES

 - The interpretation of being saved “so as by fire” to mean the fruitless believer will be rewarded and never scolded but will have a smaller mansion than more diligent believers.

 - The applying of the numerous warnings of the Apostle Paul, such as Galatians 5:19-21 and Romans 6:23, to unsaved people when they obviously were written to the believers in Galatia and Rome.
 The reason for this misunderstanding is that the religious leaders of today cannot believe that God actually would punish a Christian severely or disinherit him or her.
-“Thou shalt not surely die” is heard from many pulpits.
+“You shall not surely die” is heard from many pulpits.

 The church leaders do not understand that the program of redemption requires much suffering before we are freed from our sins and reconciled to God, although the concept of salvation through fiery ordeals is taught clearly in the fourth chapter of I Peter.